gustavosotnas/pandoc-server/README.md

 # pandoc-server

-A WSGI service that allow you to create pdf from markdown
+A WSGI service that allow you to create ODT from markdown

 # Installation

-You must install "pandoc", "texlive" and additionnal dependencies if needed to build specific PDF.

 Get the repository: